Changan Automobile: History

 Changan's early origins can be traced back to 1862 when Li Hongzhang set up a military supply factory, the Shanghai Foreign Gun Bureau.
-It is China’s oldest automobile maker.
-In 1937, during the Second Sino-Japanese War, the factory was moved to Chongqing when Shanghai was invaded and bombed.
+In 1863, it was renamed the Suzhou Arsenal.
+By 1865, Li Hongzhang relocated the Suzhou Arsenal to Nanjing, and became the largest arsenal in China at the time, known as the Jinling Arsenal.

+By 1899, it had grown into a major arms production center, equipped with nearly a thousand machines and employing 1,700 artisans, solidifying its position as one of China's primary military manufacturing hubs.

+In 1937, when the Second Sino-Japanese War broke out, as Shanghai fell and Nanjing faced imminent threat, Nationalist government decided to relocate Jinling Arsenal westward to Chongqing After relocating, it was renamed the 21st Arsenal.

+In 1951, the 21st Arsenal was renamed the State-Owned Factory 456 under the Central Bureau of Military Industry.
+This marked a significant transition in its organizational structure, aligning it with the newly established administrative framework of the People's Republic of China.
+The renaming reflected the factory's continued importance in national defense and industrial production during the early years of the PRC.

-In 1959 a predecessor entity, Chongqing Chang'an Arsenal, under contract to the government, began auto manufacturing and built Changjiang Type 46 vehicle which was the first production vehicle of China.
-Changan introduced minicar by licensing from Suzuki.
+In 1959 a predecessor entity, Chongqing Changan Arsenal, under contract to the government, began auto manufacturing and built Changjiang Type 46 which was the first production vehicle of China.

+In 1984, Changan entered a significant phase of transformation by signing a technical trade cooperation agreement with Japan's Suzuki Motor Corporation.
+This partnership focused on the development of mini vehicles and engines, marking a pivotal step in the company's evolution.
+On November 15, 1984, the first batch of Changan-branded vehicles—the SC112 mini van and the SC110 mini truck—rolled off the production line.
+It marks the official transition of Changan from a military enterprise to a civilian vehicle manufacturer.

 In 2009, Changan acquired two smaller domestic automakers, Hafei and Changhe.
 In 2013, Changhe was transferred to Jiangxi provincial government for restructuring, and later became a majority-owned subsidiary of another Chinese automaker BAIC Group.

-As of 2010, China Weaponry Equipment is the parent company of this state-owned automaker, and that year Chang'an became the fourth most-productive car manufacturer in the Chinese automobile industry by selling 2.38 million units.
+As of 2010, China Weaponry Equipment is the parent company of this state-owned automaker, and that year Changan became the fourth most-productive car manufacturer in the Chinese automobile industry by selling 2.38 million units.

 The company also released a new logo for its consumer offerings in 2010 while commercial production retains the former red-arch brand.

 Although it only allowed the company to achieve fourth place among domestic automakers in terms of production, Changan made over 2 million whole vehicles in 2011.

 In 2012, it was reported that 72% of production was dedicated to passenger vehicles, but this count likely conflates private offerings and microvans, tiny commercial trucks and vans that are popular in China.

-In November 2012, Changan Ford Mazda Automobile was divided into two new joint venture companies: Changan Ford and Changan Mazda.
+In November 2012, Changan Ford Mazda Automobile was divided into two new joint venture companies as part of Ford's divestment from Mazda: Changan Ford and Changan Mazda.